 7. Maple Ridge Trail (Brownsburg)

-The main section of this crushed stone trail in Williams Park, 940 S. Locust Lane, isn’t rigorous though a number of secondary trails that lead off it are a bit more challenging.
+The main section of this crushed stone trail in Brownsburg's Williams Park isn’t rigorous, though a number of secondary trails that lead off it are a bit more challenging.
+The natural surface trails sit on 45 acres and provide a nice hike with elevation changes and ravines that lead to White Lick Creek.

-Williams Park also has a splash pad to cool off in the summer after a long hike and their popular Blast Off wooden play structure that kids love.
+In the spring, you may stumble across a morel mushroom, and in the fall, the colors are beautifully sprinkled throughout the property.
+Williams Park also has a splash pad to cool off in the summer after a long hike and Blast Off wooden play structure that kids love.

 8. Red-Tailed Ridge Trail (North Salem)

-This trail offers hikers spectacular views of McCloud Nature Park as it passes over the park's centerpiece, its 100-year-old historic iron truss bridge over Big Walnut Creek.
+Red-Tailed Ridge offers hikers spectacular views of McCloud Nature Park as it passes over the park's centerpiece, its 100-year-old historic iron truss bridge over Big Walnut Creek.

-It then traverses mature woodlands, and crosses through grasslands and prairie providing a varied hiking experience that can be enjoyed by hikers of all abilities.
+The crushed stone and naturally-surfaced trail then traverses mature woodlands, and crosses through grasslands and prairie providing a varied hiking experience that can be enjoyed by hikers of all abilities.
+While you're at the park make sure to visit their Nature Center to learn more about the property.

 9. Vandalia Trail (Amo/Coatesville and Plainfield)

 In many ways, Hendricks County has two trails in one along the former Vandalia Railroad, as the two sections do not link.
+One paved portion of the Vandalia Trail extends from Amo to Coatesville, and this portion tends to be popular for bicycling, in addition to running and walking.

 In Plainfield, the paved trail runs from County Road 500 South to a trail head at County Road 900 South, and has some nice spots, especially when it crosses White Lick Creek at Franklin Park.